-UGC NET Political Science Syllabus 2026: Exam Pattern, Subject-Wise Topics & PDF Download
+UGC NET Political Science Syllabus 2026: Comprehensive Subject-Wise Topics & PDF Download

 Manish

-Aspirants preparing for the UGC NET 2026 Political Science exam in the June session must thoroughly understand the official UGC NET Political Science Syllabus 2026 to build a solid foundation.
-This guide outlines the comprehensive subject-wise topics and exam structure to help you streamline your study plan effectively.
+Candidates preparing for the UGC NET 2026 Political Science June session must master the official UGC NET Political Science Syllabus 2026, as it serves as the essential blueprint for success.
+This guide outlines the comprehensive subject-wise topics and exam structure to help you build a strategic study plan.

 UGC NET Political Science Syllabus 2026

 The UGC NET 2026 exam is conducted online at designated centers across India.
-The test comprises two papers featuring objective-type multiple-choice questions: Paper 1 includes 50 questions, while Paper 2 covers 100 questions.
-Ensure your preparation aligns with the updated UGC NET Political Science Syllabus 2026 by reviewing the details provided below.
+The assessment consists of two papers featuring objective-type questions: Paper 1 includes 50 questions, while Paper 2 comprises 100 questions.
+To excel, candidates should align their studies strictly with the latest UGC NET Political Science syllabus.
+Keep reading for a detailed breakdown.

 UGC NET Political Science Syllabus 2026- Highlights